legarou/MonsterTradingCards/README.md

 link to git:
 https://github.com/legarou/MonsterTradingCards

-the script for the databank is in dbinit.txt
+the script for the databank is in dbinitSmall.txt